7 Tips for Choosing Children's Books

 Besides general public reading lists, many publishers who create homeschool curricula include a variety of wholesome books in addition to their teaching products.
 Abeka or Milestone Books have been among our favorite suppliers of quality literature over the years.

 Stepping a little bit outside the Christian reading circles, we learned that books with well-known awards tend to provide a better quality of themes, language, and character-building than others.
 When visiting the library, look for the award seals printed on the covers, for example, Newberry Medal.
 For the most part, we found these titles quite enjoyable and inspiring.
+[Edit: Since writing this blog post, I have seen other opinions written by homeschooling parents about award-winning books.
+Even though we have not encountered any issues with the books we read, I highly recommend an article by Jamie Erickson Why My Kids DON’T Read Many Award Winners.
+She has done extensive research on the subject and her points are worth considering.]

 3. Assess Content and Themes